A Survey on LLM-as-a-Judge: Improvement Strategy

-Fine-tuning LLMs on meta evaluation datasets give them the ability to produce evaluations which are more aligned with human preferences.
-However, LLM-as-a-judge may still introduce biases during evaluation process in practice, which can impact the overall evaluation quality.
-A natural improvement strategy is to iteratively optimize the model based on feedback of evaluation results, which mainly comes from stronger models or directly from human evaluators' correction of the evaluation results.
+Fine-tuning LLMs on meta-evaluation datasets gives them the ability to produce evaluations that are more aligned with human preferences.
+However, as discussed in Section~\ref{formulation:model_selection}, LLMs exhibit version dependency, and even fine-tuned models remain constrained by their training data and inherently suffer from out-of-distribution limitations to some extent.
+Consequently, LLM-as-a-Judge may still exhibit biases during evaluation processes in practice, ultimately compromising evaluation quality.
+A natural improvement strategy is to iteratively optimize the model based on the feedback of evaluation results, which mainly comes from stronger models or directly from human evaluators' corrections of the evaluation results.

 A typical example is INSTRUCTSCORE\cite{xu2023instructscore}.
-To improve model performance and further benefit the final quality score calculation, this score framework collects failure modes of metric outputs, query GPT-4 on each failure mode to gather automatic feedback, and finally selects explanations most aligned with human preferences to iteratively fine-tune the LLaMA model.
-Unlike INSTRUCTSCORE which directly optimizes the model, the LLM evaluator in JADE\cite{zhang2023jade} relies on human judges to correct LLMs' evaluation results and updates the most frequently corrected samples into the example sets for few-shot prompting.
+To improve model performance and further benefit the final quality score calculation, this scoring framework collects failure modes of metric outputs, queries GPT-4 on each failure mode to gather automatic feedback, and finally selects explanations most aligned with human preferences to iteratively fine-tune the LLaMA model.
+Unlike INSTRUCTSCORE, which directly optimizes the model, the LLM evaluator in JADE\cite{zhang2023jade} relies on human judges to correct LLMs' evaluation results and updates the most frequently corrected samples into the example sets for few-shot prompting.
 JADE utilizes this relatively low-cost method to achieve iterative updates of the evaluation capabilities.

+Iterative optimization methods are not limited to offline training.
+The success of R1-style methods shows the effectiveness of online reinforcement learning (RL) approaches.
+Thus, feedback-based online learning constitutes another strategic form of iterative optimization.
+Think-J\cite{huang2025think} integrates both offline and online learning approaches.
+The offline approach trains a critic model to evaluate judgments from the judge model, thereby constructing positive and negative samples for SFT and DPO optimization.
+The online approach continuously optimizes the judge model using the Group Relative Policy Optimization (GRPO) algorithm with rule-based rewards as optimization feedback.

-Since the feedback is more closely aligned with human preferences, LLM evaluators can dynamically align with human when optimizing evaluation capabilities based on this feedback, leading to better evaluation results.
-This feedback-based iterative optimization strategy address the problem of models' imperfect generalization and improve the evaluation capabilities through dynamic updates.
+Since the feedback is more closely aligned with human preferences, LLMs can dynamically optimize their evaluation capabilities based on the feedback, leading to better evaluation results.
+This feedback-driven iterative refinement strategy addresses the problem of models' imperfect generalization and improves the evaluation capabilities through dynamic updates.